JabRef/jabref/docs/sweng/SpecificationBook.md

 * /F140/ The feature must use Jabrefs internal .bib-entry parser in order to create a new BibEntry.
 * /F141/ The BibEntry is updated when the user makes changes as specified in /F70/.
 * /F150/ The feature must add the created BibEntry correctly to the currently opened library.
+* /F151/ By belongings the user can also add it to a new library
 * /F160/ The feature should run only once at a time.
 * /F161/ Therewith the windows the feature uses are displayed only once at a time.
 * /F170/ Jabref should show an appropriate error message when the feature crashes.
 * /F171/ Jabref should not save anything in the library when the feature unpredictably crashes.
-* /F180/ The feature must be accessible again after it was closed.
+* /F180/ The feature must be accessible again after it was closed
+* /F190/ The user should be able to use a custom grobid server.

 ## 5. Quality Requirements